bbartling/pybog/README.md

 # pybog: A Python Toolkit for Niagara BOG & DIST Files

 `bog_builder` is a Python package for constructing Niagara Baja Object Graphs `.bog` files programmatically.
+The goal is for AI to assist human controls engineers in rapidly prototyping complex HVAC sequencing within wire sheet logic.
+If the software engineering community can prototype quickly, why shouldn’t the controls engineering community be able to do the same?

 ![Leave Temp Snip](https://github.com/bbartling/pybog/blob/develop/pybog_image.png)